parsatahmasebi/parsatahmasebi/README.md

-- Hi, I’m @parsatahmasebi.
-I'm currently a graduate student at the University of California, Irvine majoring in Business Analytics.
+# Hi, I’m @parsatahmasebi.
+I recently graduated from UC, Irvine's Master of Science in Business Analytics.
-- I’m interested in utilizing data science and machine learning to create and further develop high quality services to make people's life easy.
+# I’m interested in utilizing data science and machine learning to create and further develop high quality services to make people's life easy.

 - Please feel free to reach out to me via parsats@uci.edu